 It is not very difficult to do a Tangzhong.
 Use a 5 to 1 liquid to solid ratio (so 250g liquid to 50g flour) and mix it together in a pan.
 Heat the pan while stirring constantly.
 Initially it will remain a liquid, but as you approach 65C it will undergo a change and thicken to an almost pudding like consistency.
 Take it off the heat and let it cool before using it in your recipe.
 Some people will refrigerate it for a while but you can use it right away as soon as it cools.

-Main Dough Procedure
+Main Dough Directions

 Prepare the Tangzhong per directions above and allow to cool to room temperature.